Impacting employers

 Testimony

 Discover the inspiring journeys of Fanny and Tamia, apprentices in France and the United States.
-Below is an excerpt of their stories, but you can read more on blog.openclassrooms.com.
+Below is an excerpt of their stories, but you can read more on blog.openclassrooms.com - external link.

 After transitioning from a nail technician to an apprentice at Merck, I am now a Central Planning Support Specialist and am moving towards the role of an apprenticeship ambassador.
 Since my apprenticeship at this company, I have developed various skills in SEO, campaign strategy, project management, budget allocation, and email marketing, while also learning to better manage my anxiety and build confidence.
 My apprenticeship at Merck was a professional turning point, allowing me to significantly contribute to creating a shadowing program for new apprentices.
 This experience has transformed my career and strengthened my commitment to continuous learning and my company's success.